Budapestby VisitCity Guides

 Pest Side Waterfront Establishments

-The Pest side of the Danube offers a completely different but equally compelling dining perspective.
+The Pest side of the Danube gives you a completely different but equally amazing dining perspective.
 Here, restaurants face west toward Buda's dramatic skyline, providing stunning sunset views and evening vistas of the illuminated castle and hills.
 The Danube Promenade, one of Europe's most beautiful riverside walkways, hosts several exceptional dining venues.

-The lunch offerings here provide excellent value, with multi-course River View Menus specifically designed to be enjoyed while watching the Danube flow past.
+The lunch here provides excellent value, with multi-course River View Menus designed to be enjoyed while watching the Danube flow past.
 Sunday brunches have become legendary among locals and visitors alike, combining lavish buffets with those spectacular views.
 The modern Hungarian cuisine, featuring dishes like Mangalica pork and local game, showcases the country's culinary evolution while honoring traditional flavors.

 Dunacorso Étterem represents old-world Hungarian hospitality at its finest.
 This family-run establishment has welcomed guests since the 19th century, maintaining traditions while adapting to modern expectations.
 The outdoor terrace provides panoramic views of the Chain Bridge and Buda Castle, while live gypsy violin music creates an authentically Hungarian atmosphere.

 The menu here celebrates traditional Hungarian cuisine without pretension.
 Generous portions of goulash, chicken paprikash, and roasted duck are prepared using family recipes passed down through generations.
-The wine list emphasizes Hungarian varietals, with knowledgeable servers happy to suggest pairings that complement both the food and the romantic riverside setting.
+We always recommend trying their wine list that emphasizes Hungarian varietals, with knowledgeable servers happy to suggest pairings that complement both the food and the romantic riverside setting.

 Evening view of illuminated Buda Castle with moored boat on Danube River